Victoria Sandell Svensson: Career

-On 6 May 2021 Victoria Sandell was presented as a new assistant coach for the women's national team.
+On 6 May 2021 Victoria Sandell Svensson was presented as a new assistant coach for the women's national team.
 She will assume office when the World Cup qualifiers starts in the autumn 2021.
 She was only contracted for 3 matches, but aims to stay longer if it works well.

-Vickan will focus on individual training and performance analysis, particularly the offence.
+She will focus on individual training and performance analysis, particularly the offence.